Regina Carrol

-Regina Carrol (May 2, 1943 - November 4, 1992) was an American actress and singer, born Regina Carol Gelfan, mostly remembered for her roles in films directed by her husband, Al Adamson.
+Regina Carrol (May 2, 1943 - November 4, 1992) was an American actor and singer, born Regina Carol Gelfan, mostly remembered for her roles in films directed by her husband, Al Adamson.

 After several stage roles, she entered film through a family friend, Steve Cochran, who gave her a small role as a beatnik in The Beat Generation (1959).
 She met Adamson in a coffee shop in 1968 and appeared in several of his films.

 Carrol died of cancer in St. George, Utah, on November 4, 1992.
+According to Adamson, "She went through a lot of pain at the end.
+There wasn't much I could do about it, just stay with her."